dronir/AMIEtool/README.md

+# Tools for downloading AMIE images of the lunar surface

-# Requirements
+## Requirements

-## Python
+### Python

 Python 2.7 is required.
 The scripts may work with 2.6 but I haven't tested.
-They do not work with Python 3.
+They do not work with Python 3 of course.

-A resonably new version of Matplotlib is required (the scripts were written in early 2011 but may work with older versions).
+A resonably new version of Matplotlib is required (the scripts were written in early 2011 but will probably work with slightly older versions).
 Matplotlib requires NumPy to work.

-## Required files

-All these files need to be placed in the working directory.

 ### Lunar map

 The area selection script uses a lunar map from Clementine data, which is available on [Wikimedia Commons](http://commons.wikimedia.org/wiki/File:Moonmap_from_clementine_data.png).
+This file needs to be in the working directory when the program is run.

 ### AMIE summary files

 To find the images in the given regions, the script requires the files `GEO_MOON_LP.TAB` and `GEO_MOON_EP.TAB` which are found in the AMIE data archive.
+Also these files need to be in the working directory.

-# Basic procedure
+## Basic procedure

-## Picking areas
+### Picking areas

 First pick out the areas you want.
 Run the area picker tool with the following command: